Meet the individuals who are helping make Inspired Teaching a reality.

 As an early childhood consultant, Inspired Teaching mentor, and PreK and kindergarten teacher for more than ten years, Thora focuses on ensuring that all learners receive differentiated instruction that takes into account diverse learning styles and interests.
 A member of Capital City Public Charter School’s Instructional Leadership Team, Thora collaborates with teachers and administrators to ensure a supportive teaching community that utilizes best instructional practices.
 Thora has a B.S. in Elementary Education from the University of Wisconsin, Madison, and an M.S. in Curriculum and Instruction from the University of Scranton.

-Victoria Barr started studying Russian language at the age of 16, attending Bryn Mawr’s Russian Language Institute while she was still in high school.
+Victoria Barr is a BLISS content expert.
+Victoria started studying Russian language at the age of 16, attending Bryn Mawr’s Russian Language Institute while she was still in high school.
 She received her BA in Russian Language and Culture from Columbia University in 2012, and a Master’s degree in Eurasian, Russian, and East European Studies from Georgetown University in 2014.
 She has studied at St. Petersburg State University in Russia, and during the 2013-14 academic year, she instructed elementary and intermediate Russian language courses at Georgetown.

 Brandi graduated from SUNY Cortland in 2001 with a BS in Elementary Education, receiving a MS EDU in Early Literacy Education (B-6) in 2005.
 She taught fifth grade math in McGraw, NY before spending two years working for the New York Migrant Education Department as a Migrant Specialist.
 Since moving to Washington, DC in 2005, she’s taught at Community Academy Public Charter School in Northwest DC, instructing second graders (for five years), third graders (for two years), and began teaching first graders in September 2012.
 She is dedicated to teaching all levels and honored to have the opportunity to do something she is truly passionate about.

-Jennifer is a social studies teacher at Roosevelt STAY Senior High School in Petworth.
+Jennifer is a BLISS Teacher Leader and a social studies teacher at Roosevelt STAY Senior High School in Petworth.
 She teaches World History I, World History II, World Geography and Cultures, DC History and Government, U.S. History, and Principles of U.S. Government.

 Kent is a National Board Certified teacher who specializes in teaching English as a second language.
 Fluent in both English and Spanish, he has taught all levels of learners, from preK through graduate school, in New York, Virginia, Massachusetts, Paraguay, South America, and Leicester, England.
 Kent’s passion is finding ways to make grade level content accessible to all students regardless of English language ability, special accommodations, previous schooling, or other perceived obstacles.
 He has twelve years’ experience as a mentor and instructional coach, and his continual focus remains on recognizing where teachers are along the differentiation continuum and then challenging them to incorporate more inclusive teaching techniques, differentiated learning activities, and alternative assessments.

-Pam is a teacher and department chair at Calvin Coolidge SHS in Washington, DC.
+Pam is a BLISS Teacher Leader and a teacher and department chair at Calvin Coolidge SHS in Washington, DC.
 She currently teaches 11th grade US History and 10th grade AP World History.

 Lenore worked for Johns Hopkins University coordinating a full-time School Immersion MAT program from and continued supervising for Johns Hopkins early childhood and elementary beginning teachers in a part-time MAT program.
 Currently she is mentoring early childhood Inspired Teaching Fellows through the certification program.